tahmidul612/portfolio/content/projects/_index.md

 ---

 {{< lead >}}
 I am currently studying Computer Science at Lakehead University, and hoping to graduate in April 2024.
 My laziness compels me to learn more about automation so that I can do less work.
-So my current field of interest is automation.
+I'm usually occupied trying to automate some of my personal projects, by using various scripting languages.
+DevOps is also another skill I am trying to master, since it would automate a lot of my work.
 {{< /lead >}}
 {{< alert "github" >}}
 You can find some of my projects on Github [@tahmidul612](https://github.com/tahmidul612).